stfc/PSyclone/doc/user_guide/dynamo0p3.rst

       field array is a rank-1, ``real`` array with extent equal to the number of unique degrees of freedom for the space that the field is on.
-Its precision (kind) depends on how it is defined in the algorithm layer, see the :ref:`dynamo0.3-mixed-precision` section
+Its precision (kind) depends on how it is defined in the algorithm layer, see the :ref:`lfric-mixed-precision` section
       for more details.
 This value is passed in separately.
 Again, the intent is determined from the metadata (see :ref:`dynamo0.3-api-meta-args`).